quickredfox/node-prompt/README.md

         .end();

 This variation is much more flexible, and is the recommended way to use Prompt for anything more than a single question.
+In fact, the BASIC-style may go away soon depending.

 ## Bone-Picking: